 So it is accurate to say that there was no sign of self-help in the early church.
 No one got saved and stayed on their own.

 There was no sign of self-help in the early church.
 No one got saved and stayed on their own.
-Click To Tweet
+Share on X2.
+More than half of the New Testament was written to churches.

 Most of the epistles were written to churches.
 Romans to the church in Rome, 1 & 2 Corinthians was to the church in Corinth, Ephesians to the church in Ephesus, Philippians to the church in Philipi, and so on.